Critters FAQ

 [Top]

-Why do you only use "text" format?
+Why do you only use "text" format for manuscripts?

 I know, sending Word (PDF, RTF, etc.) documents as attachments would be soooo much easier for everybody, right?